kristbaum/pem_rl_game/README.md

 * Defining rewards in a single file
 * User centric features like scoreboard and speed control
 * Table for documentation of parameters and trained models for comparison

 Tuesday:
-* use ml-agents soccer example as an inspiration for different observation mode to fix learning problems
+* use ml-agents ray vision as a different observation mode to fix learning problems
 * fix CUDA install on laptop to increase learning speed